 That’s exactly what communication is…the HOW you do stuff!

 You can have great ideas, know what to do to be valuable & be a good leader…but you must have the necessary communication skills to get those points across to others, especially the movers & shakers.

 Those in charge that can help shape your future & forge an advancement path for you must know about your contributions, your potential & your worth!

 A few things I’ve learned over the years with regard to communication…

-> It is simply impossible to over-communicate, especially when it comes to a group of people.
+– It is simply impossible to over-communicate, especially when it comes to a sizable group of people.

-The larger the group, the more difficult it is to ensure that your message has 1) already been heard/read; 2) already been understood (correctly & accurately); 3) already been agreed to by your recipients (physically, psychologically); 4) already surfaced any issues regarding acceptance, agreement, comprehension, implementation, etc. BEFORE you could ever hope that; 5) it’s been incorporated into people’s normal routines, specific processes or various procedures.
+The larger the group, the more difficult it is to ensure that your message has 1) already been heard/read; 2) already been understood (correctly & accurately); 3) already been agreed to by your recipients (physically & psychologically); 4) already helped surface any potential issues regarding acceptance, agreement, comprehension, implementation, etc. BEFORE you could ever hope that 5) it’s been incorporated into people’s normal routines, specific processes & various procedures.